BASIC RULES OF THE ROAD

 If you depend on a VPN for privacy, do not use iOS devices.
 Apple sends data to their own servers outside of the established VPN tunnel.
 This has been ongoing for a long time and Apple can not be shamed into doing the right thing.

-For secure messaging use Proton Mail or Tutanota mail.
-Both email systems offer normal webmail so they can be used on a Chromebook in Guest mode to insure that they leave no traces behind.
-There is no need for a secure messaging app.
-Any app that runs on Android or iOS will never be as secure as a Chromebook, especially in Guest model.
-With each company, messages between their customers are secure by default.
-The public and the companies can see the FROM and TO email addresses but they can not see the body of the messages.
+Both Tuta and Proton Mail are simple webmail, something everyone can use.
+No software to install or learn.
+Thus, they are a great solution for Secure Messaging.
+The world recommends Signal and the world is wrong.
+Both Proton and Tuta can be used on a Chromebook in Guest mode to insure that they leave no traces behind which makes them more secure than Signal.
+And, there is no need to install a mobile app.
+Any app that runs on Android or iOS will never be as secure as a Chromebook, especially in Guest mode.
+Signal messages are only secure when sent to other Signal users, same as Tuta and Proton Mail.
+Both Proton and Tuta offer free accounts that you can sign up for anonymously.
+Signal requires a phone number, so not at all anonymous.
+With webmail, the public and the companies can see the FROM and TO email addresses but they can not see the body of the messages.
 Proton can also not see into any attached files.
-Not sure about Tutanota.
-Both companies offer free accounts that you can sign up for anonymously.
+Not sure about Tutanota and attachments.

 ![]() |